isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 Here's my list of good Bluetooth GPS investments:

 1. [Bad Elf GNSS Surveyor](https://bad-elf.com/pages/be-gps-3300-detail) - These are the units that I use and I highly recommend them.
 Very accurate, and work flawlessly.
-They cost about $599, and they will do an educational discount if you ask nicely.
-You might be fine with their slightly lower-tier product, the [GPS Pro+](https://bad-elf.com/pages/be-gps-2300-detail), which costs only $299.
-They have several other less-technical units that may work for your as well.
+They cost about $599, but they will do a small educational discount if you ask nicely.
+You might be fine with their second-tier product, the [GPS Pro+](https://bad-elf.com/pages/be-gps-2300-detail), which costs only $299, but might not be quite as accurate under all conditions.
+They have several other less-technical units that may work for your needs as well.
 Bonus: Bad Elf believes in Open Source hardware and software!!

 2. [Trimle R1 GNSS Receiver](https://www.trimble.com/mappinggis/r1-gnss-receiver.aspx) - Got money burning a hole in your pocket?
 I guess you could spend it on this.
 But it's not really any better than the Bad Elf unit listed above.
+Buy this if your boss tells you that you have to only buy Trimble products.
+Personally, I think it's a waste of $3000 bucks.

-3. [Garmin GLO](https://buy.garmin.com/en-US/US/p/109827) - Not as good as either of the above, but only $99 and from a name you know already.
-Personally, I would buy one of the lower-tier Bad Elf products over this one, but maybe you like Garmins.
+3. [Garmin GLO](https://buy.garmin.com/en-US/US/p/109827) - Not nearly as good as either of the above, but only $99 and from a name you know already.
+Personally, I would probably buy one of the lower-tier Bad Elf products over this one, but maybe you like Garmin.

 ---